Short-Term Disability (STD)

 Short-Term Disability

 Coverage cannot be maintained while on an approved leave of absence.
 The current contract specifically excludes disability caused by “war or act of war” and states that coverage will be terminated on the date you cease to be in an eligible class including leave for military service.
 When you return to active employment, you must notify PEF to initiate reinstatement of your coverage.
-You must request reinstatement of your policy within 240 days of your return to active work.
+You must request reinstatement of your coverage within 240 days of your return to active work.

 Long-Term Disability